hassanpour/QMSS_G4063--Digital-Methods-for-the-Social-Sciences/lectures/lecture3.md

 Think about how you can use that to make interactive plots and viusalizations, there is more information here: look for [interactive plots link](http://shiny.rstudio.com/articles/plot-interaction.html) on this [tutorial page](http://shiny.rstudio.com/articles/).
 You can familiarize yourself with a bit more involved interactive options [here at this link](http://shiny.rstudio.com/articles/plot-interaction-advanced.html).

+You will be able to find the R files at [this link on Course's GitHub](https://github.com/hassanpour/QMSS_G4063/tree/master/lectures/Shiny_Primaries).
+Make sure you also upload

+1. your own tweets_BS.JSON (or whatever name your JSON tweet data file has), and
+2. my_oauth.Rdata (the authorization codes from our first session)

+at your Shiny_Primaries directory.

 Next week we will discuss D3.